PerfectlyNormal/tinymce-rails-imageupload/README.md

 Set it up using something similar in `routes.rb`:

     post '/tinymce_assets' => 'tinymce_assets#create'

-The plugin will relay option `uploadimage_hint` in the call to `.tinymce()` to the POSTed URL as param `hint`.
-You may use this to relay any hints you wish (for example, blog post ID #) to the controller.

 This action gets called with a file parameter creatively called `file`, and must respond with JSON, containing the URL to the image.